zanedr/front-end-submissions-public/1701/mod-2/sorting-sweet/template.md

 * 3: Application meets all requirements as laid out per the specification.
 * 2: Application runs, but does not work properly, or does not meet specifications.
 * 1: Application does not run, crashes on start.

+### 5. Code Sanitation

+The output from ESLint shows…

+* 4 - Zero complaints
+* 3 - Five or fewer complaints
+* 2 - Six to ten complaints
+* 1 - More than ten complaints